co math circle logo

 Derek Yin Fairview HS

-The 2025 ARML Local Competition attracted 112 six-member teams from around the country and abroad.
-The top Colorado team finished in 15th place!
-Congratulations to team members Shruti Arun, Aarush Goradia, James Lee, Joshua Liu, Rohith Thomas, and Jonah Wang!
+The 2026 ARML Local Competition attracted 300 six-member teams from around the country and abroad.
+The top Colorado team finished in 20th place among U.S. Teams!
+Congratulations to team members Joshua Liu, Neo Luo, Rohith Thomas, Alex Wang, Jonah Wang, and Derek Yin!
+Their Individual Round total was the 9th highest among U.S. teams.

-Congratulations to Shruti Arun of Cherry Creek HS who won a silver medal in the 2024 Math Prize for Girls Olympiad!
+Congratulations to Shruti Arun of Cherry Creek HS who won a bronze medal in the 2025 Math Prize for Girls Olympiad!

-Congratulations to Shruti Arun of Cherry Creek HS who won first place in the 2024 Math Prize for Girls competition!
-Each fall at MIT, about 250 young female mathematicians from the U.S. and Canada compete for cash prizes and the chance to qualify for the Math Prize for Girls Olympiad.
+Congratulations to Shruti Arun of Cherry Creek HS who tied for 2nd highest score and placed fourth in the 2025 Math Prize for Girls competition!
+Each fall at MIT, about 250 young female mathematicians from the U.S. and Canada compete for cash prizes and the chance to qualify for the Math Prize Olympiad.

 More